-Norrevångsskolan 7-9 and Special primary school Bredablick in Eslöv have a project together called “Physical activity for learning”.
-Principal Susanne Svensson explains: – All our students have movement every day in the form of sports and health or pulse training.
+Norrevångsskolan 7-9 & Grundsärskolan Bredablick in Eslöv have a project together called “Physical activity for learning”.
+Principal Susanne Svensson says: “All our students have movement every day in the form of sports & health or pulse training.
 The school has “active classrooms” and the classrooms are largely furnished for students with NPF.
-In most of the lessons the teachers interrupts with “brain breaks” to optimize the students focus during class.
+Most of the lessons are interrupted with “brain breaks”.
 The school has three teams and three full-time mentors.
-The school’s sports association has two projects running; “Young people leading young people” for F-6 and youth leaders working with the professional ice hockey club Malmö Redhawks.
+The school’s sports association has two projects running; “Young people leading young people” for F-6 and youth leaders working with the Malmö Redhawks.
 The school is also working with a doctoral mathematics developer to increase attainment in mathematics.
-In only four years, Norrevångsskolan 7-9 has increased eligibility for upper secondary school from 67.9% to 92.2%!
+In four years, Norrevångsskolan 7-9 has increased the qualification rate for upper secondary school from 67.9% to 92.2%!

 PHYSICAL ACTIVITY FOR LEARNING

 The project with pulse lessons at Norrevångsskolan in cooperation with Grundsärskolan Bredablick began in the 2017/2018 school year.
 This means that three days a week the students have a short pulse session where they perform pulse-raising activity for a shorter period of 20-30min.

 At the same time as the pulse project started, we also began developing our active classrooms at Norrevång 7-9.
 This may mean brain breaks during the theoretical lessons, but it also means that the classrooms are set up for physical activity.
 These include lots of whiteboards and standing tables, but also sitting wheels, pilates balls, tactile materials, etc.